andymeneely/project-timber-wolf/scenarios/scenarios.md

 ### Upon Success
 _"Excellent!
 I think this will be a good relationship.
 Here's
 $4k for team loot, plus payout for extra jewels.
-At this point I'd be willing to support some 'professional development'."_
+At this point I'd be willing to support some professional development."_

 _"Huh.
 That's funny.
-These provenance records have some authentication facts about these paintings.
+These provenance records describe identifying features of these paintings.
 They don't match the pieces we have.
 We stole some fakes!!
 Ok let me figure what happened."_

 * Add $4k to your Team Cash, plus $3k/$7k if you stole 1/2 jewels.
 * You may Promote non-Busted Characters for $3k each